Homemade Apple StrudelThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

-We are excited to kick off the season with a collection of apple recipes.
-As I mentioned, I’m sharing my Aunt Maybe’s Apple Strudel.
+The fall season is the perfect time for baking apple recipes.
+I’m sharing my Aunt Maybe’s Apple Strudel.
 At the end of this post, there are links (with images) to 18+ more fall-inspired apple recipes.
 I want to make them ALL!
 I so admire this group of bloggers and their wonderful ideas.
-There’s something for everyone, so be sure to check out the full list of recipes.
+There’s something for everyone, so check out the full list of recipes.

 Looking for more IBC apple recipes?
 Try these: